dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 blurs even the most constant ideals of the human condition: identity, time, knowledge itself, and our collective identity in the face of transhumanism.
 It is this cultural precipice that necessitates a new belief system.
-Who can be trusted with this monumental task of social engineering?
+Who can be trusted with this most monumental task of social engineering?
+Does every sufficiently advanced civilization discover what is essentially the same solution to the singularity?

 ![Frozen Flame](/img/posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos/frozen-flame.png)